-Section 11.4.4: Upon finalization of the draft report (herein referred to as the final report) by the entity performing the review, the MCO will receive a final report and may also receive a directive by the reviewing entity to initiate Recoupment from the Provider.
+The MCO may then receive a final report from the Department or its designee, which may include a directive to initiate Recoupment from the Provider.
 In accordance with Section 11.5.4 of the Contract, if the MCO receives such a request, the MCO will initiate action to recoup all Improper Payments within thirty (30) Calendar Days of notification.

-If a Provider requests reconsideration or files an Dispute, the MCO must respond in accordance with the MCO's current Policies and Procedures.
+If a Provider requests reconsideration or files a Dispute, the MCO must respond in accordance with the MCO's current Policies and Procedures.
 Furthermore, the MCO must initiate action within thirty (30) Calendar Days to recover the Overpayment from the Provider once the time frame for timely filing of the reconsideration has occurred, or if the applicable proceedings have run their course, whichever occurs later.

-Upon determination that the MCO is unable to recover an Overpayment from the Provider, the reason must be communicated to the DHHS MCO PI Coordinator in writing.
+Upon determination that the MCO is unable to recover the Overpayment from the Provider, the reason must be communicated to the SCDHHS MCO PI Coordinator in writing.

-Section 11.4.5: In the event of an established Provider Overpayment or underpayment, the CONTRACTOR shall adjust, void, or replace, as appropriate, each Encounter Claim to reflect the proper Claim adjudication.
-If a settlement agreement is reached, those Overpayments may be reported outside the Claims processing system in accordance with
+Section 11.4.5 Fraud and Abuse

-11.6.1.2.
-All Overpayments identified, and collections made must be reported by the MCO PI on its Quarterly Fraud and Abuse report.
+In the event of an established Provider Overpayment or underpayment, the MCO may be asked to adjust, void, or replace, as appropriate, each Encounter Claim to reflect the proper Claim adjudication.
+If a settlement agreement is reached, those Overpayments may be reported outside the Claims processing system in accordance with Section 11.6.1.2 of this guide.
+All Overpayments identified, and collections made must be reported by the MCO PI on its Quarterly Fraud and Abuse Report.
+For instances in which the MCO is unable to, or fails to, adjust, void, or replace the proper claim adjudication, the MCO will be responsible for reporting year end Identified Overpayments from their Quarterly Report to the contracted Department Actuary for annual rate setting purposes.